RedHatGov/rhmap-workshops/docs/www/4.2/default/LABS-MASTERLIST.md

 COMING SOON!
 Setup unit tests and learn the benefits of CI/CD for you mobile apps and mBaaS services.

 ## drag-and-drop-apps.md
-COMING SOON!
 Need to develop an app quickly?
 Want to prototype before investing?
 This lab walks you through how quick you can develop an app with RHMAP's form builder capability.

 ## offline-access-and-data-sync.md
 COMING SOON!
 Access app data when disconnected from the network, continue to use your app, and re-sync new changes when the network is reconnected.
 This lab walks you through editing an example app to leverage this powerful mBaaS API capability.